Wondering whether Illinois is a no-fault state for divorce? Read on for everything you need to know about the grounds for divorce in Illinois.

 Additionally, Illinois divorce law expressly states that property division should be decided “without regard to marital misconduct,” but a spouse could file a claim for “dissipation” of marital property.
 So, for example, if a spouse committed adultery and used marital assets to fund the affair, the other spouse could file a claim of dissipation and seek to be compensated for the loss of marital funds.

 The distinction between fault and no-fault divorce relates to what grounds for divorce you file under.
-In Illinois, as discussed, there is only one available ground for divorce, and it is the no-fault ground of irreconcilable differences.
+As discussed, Illinois is a no-fault state for divorce and there is only one available ground for divorce, namely irreconcilable differences.

 Whether or not a divorce is contested is a separate question, though.
 The difference between a contested and an uncontested divorce refers to whether spouses agree on all of the terms of the divorce, including: